shipt/py-volley/README.md

 my_component_function()
 ```

-Any be run by invoking the function.
+And are run by invoking the function.
 ```bash
 python main.py
 ```